currentUser777/congenial-octo-waddle/README.md

 # congenial-octo-waddle
 blackHairedBrownEyedTastyAsHell__if you ask me...
 At least anyone not kowing github will guess "I should have started much earlier with programming.
-Will  be hard to reach up." when i understand and use all the features of this here (The side github.com meant).
-So its worth it. or not?
+Will  be hard to reach up." when i finaly understood what all of this is about more exactly. (github.com meant).
+So its worth it. or not? :))